-The Franklin Local Board Plan has played a key role in helping to define this area plan's priorities, projects and community aspirations.
-Local board plans are reviewed every three years and future plans will in turn be influenced by this area plan.
+The Franklin Local Board Plan has played plan's priorities, projects and community aspirations.
+Local board plans are reviewed every three years and future plans will in

 The Auckland Design Manual

 This area plan promotes Town Centre Character guidelines as an action.